 © Arne Hoel/ World Bank

-- In retail broadband services, we invest in fiber to the premises in high-density urban areas and business districts, and more affordable last-mile solutions such as fixed wireless or fourth-generation mobile (4G) in peri-urban areas and frontier markets.
+- In retail broadband, we engage with fiber-to-the-premises (FTTP) broadband providers in high-density urban areas and business districts.
+We also work with last-mile connectivity providers that deploy fixed wireless or fourth-generation mobile (4G) network technologies.
+These companies can provide affordable services in less densely populated areas and frontier markets.